steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Multi-Level-System-Menus.md

 defineParameter("Output", nil, 1, outputs)
 ```

-In the [Example VST Preset](#example-vst-preset) the UI script is attached to the macro page.
+In the [Example VST Preset](#example-vst-preset), the UI script is attached to the macro page.

 ![Multi Level System Menu UI Script](../images/Multi-Level-System-Menu-UI-Script.png)